KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-setup/antara-customizations.md

 When activated, the chain uses [Verus](http://veruscoin.io/)'s proof of stake implementation instead.

 The only valid value for this parameter is `-ac_veruspos=50`. (`ac_veruspos` does not have the same segid mechanism as `-ac_staked`.)

+## ac_cbmaturity

+The `ac_cbmaturity` parameter allows the "coinbase maturity" value to be changed.
+By default, this value is set to `1` on Smart Chains without `ac_eras` and set to `100` on Smart Chains with `ac_eras`.
+This "coinbase maturity" value is the amount of blocks before newly created coins can be spent.
+For example, if a chain has `ac_cbmaturity=10`, newly mined coins will not be able to be spent until they have 10 confirmations total.